mlcommons/mlcube/docs/getting-started/hello-world.md

 ```

 ## Setup Docker
-MLCube Docker runner used Docker runtime and they must be available in the system.
+MLCube Docker runner used Docker runtime, and they must be available in the system.
 Installation guides for various operating systems can be found [here](https://docs.docker.com/engine/install/).
 This
 example was tested on a system where users are in the docker group and run docker without `sudo`.
 To add yourself to a
 docker group, run the following: